 - Not giving priority when you need to stop for a 'stop' sign: €120.

-- Not giving priority when you need to stop for sharks' teeth (a row of triangles with the sharp ends pointing at you): €120.
+- Not giving priority when you need to stop for 'sharks' teeth (a row of triangles with sharp ends pointing to you): €120.

 - Not giving priority to a bus at a bus stop: €70.